Damms/CyberSecurityHomeLab/README.md

 2. **Join the Device to the Domain**:
     1. Search “domain” and select Access work or school.
     2. Select Connect > Join this device to local Active Directory Domain.
-    3. Enter your domain name (e.g., DAMMS.local).
+    3. Enter your domain name (e.g., PHOB.local).

 3. **pfSense Configuration**:
     1. Navigate to Services > DHCP Server > VICTIMSNETWORK.
     2. Set DNS Server to the IP of your domain controller (192.168.2.10).
-    3. Under Other Options, set Domain Name to the domain name (e.g., DAMMS.local).
+    3. Under Other Options, set Domain Name to the domain name (e.g., PHOB.local).

 4. **Domain Join Process**:
     1. Enter the Username: Administrator and the password of your DC.